GabrielGausachs/Kmeans-for-NBA-PlayerTypes/README.md

 ## The data

 In this project we use differents datasets.
 For the data of possesion percentatges in various play-types, we use 2 datasets, one for the 2018-2019 season and the other one for de 2019-2020 season.
 The 2019-2020 season dataset is in Kaggle and the 2018-2019 we find it in a Github repostiory mentioned in the end of this article.
+In total we have 583 players and 12 columns.

 To analyse each new player-type and to suggets potential player acquisitions to teams, we use data extracted from Basketball Reference (https://www.basketball-reference.com/).